Frequently Asked Questions

 While additional staff will need to be recruited to support the expanded role of the new Eurobodalla Regional Hospital, these staff are likely to be accommodated throughout the Eurobodalla Shire, including Moruya, Batemans Bay, and Narooma.

-Southern NSW Local Health District is reviewing a range of options to support accommodation for new and short-term Health workers.
+Southern NSW Local Health District is reviewing a range of options to support accommodation for new and short-term health workers.

 More information about workforce accommodation will be made available as the project progresses.